-One of Geurts's findings is that the donkey sentences with some and no that he tested robustly get \exists -readings independently of whether the individuals were prototypical or marginal.
-Given examples like (37) and (36), he concedes that it may be an overstatement to claim that these determiners only lead to \exists -readings, but he suggests that there is a distinct asymmetry between donkey sentences with such determiners on the one hand, and those with universal determiners like (not) every, (not) all, on the other.
+One of Geurts's findings is that among the donkey sentences that he tested, those with some and no robustly get \exists -readings independently of whether the individuals were prototypical or marginal.
+In view of examples like (35) and (36), he concedes that it may be an overstatement to claim that these determiners only lead to \exists -readings, but he suggests that there is a distinct asymmetry between donkey sentences with such determiners on the one hand, and those with universal determiners like (not) every and (not) all, on the other, in that only the latter readily give rise to \forall -readings.

-Geurts explains this pattern by assuming that determiners like some can influence the way a scene is interpreted: as he puts it, because they are intersective, they "allow us to concentrate on positive evidence, and ignore all else".
-While stressing that he should not be taken to imply that hearers have one strategy for verifying universal sentences and another one for existential sentences, he proposes in effect that intersective determiners may under certain circumstances be interpreted on
+Geurts explains this pattern by assuming that determiners like some can influence the way a scene is interpreted: as he puts it, because they are intersective, they "allow us to concentrate on positive evidence, and ignore all else".20 While stressing that he should not be taken to imply that hearers have one strategy for verifying universal sentences and another one for existential sentences, he proposes in effect that intersective determiners may under certain circumstances be interpreted on submodels of the model in question.
+If they are judged true in the submodel, this can replace whatever truth value they might have in the entire model.
+For example, Geurts suggests that in a context he describes as in (48a), it is psychologically natural to understand (48b) as true: